 Character, merit, and ability to provide, however, will be determining factors for child custody and support.
 A history of abuse, drug use, or the inability to care for children will be considered in child custody cases, even if it was not used to place blame on the dissolution of marriage.

 The family law attorneys at Petrelli Previtera, we can help you navigate Colorado divorce.
-With offices in Denver and Highlands Ranch our divorce attorneys are dedicated to helping families through divorce and custody battles.
+With offices in Denver Colorado.
+Our divorce attorneys are dedicated to helping families through divorce and custody battles.
 If you are considering divorce, contact us for your consultation.